hpe-storage/python-hpedockerplugin/quick-start/README.md

 ## Run etcd container OR cluster
 **If you plan to run a container orchestration service (such as Docker UCP or Kubernetes) in a cluster of systems then refer to the etcd cluster setup link given below.** These orchestration services typically already have setup instructions for an etcd cluster, so there is no need to create a separate etcd cluster in these cases.
 The plugin can safely share access to the same etcd cluster being used by the orchestration technology.

+**Note:** For quick start purpose user can create a single node etcd setup as shown in below example but for the production use case user can go for creating etcd cluster or High Availability etcd cluster.

 **These steps are for a single node setup only.**

 First create an export for your local IP: